All-Weather and Indoor Activities in Greymouth – Perfect for a Rainy Day!

 3. Tour the Monteith’s Brewery

 Learn about the West Coast’s passion for brewing at the indoor attraction the Monteith’s Brewery.
 On this tour of a working brewery, meander between the vats and bottling machines while learning about the brewing process.
 You’ll also get an insight into the history of one of New Zealand’s oldest beermakers and see interesting relics in the mini-museum.
 At the end of the tour, learn how to pour your own pint so you can taste the good stuff too.
 The brewery also has a bar and restaurant so you can indulge in the various beer and cider combinations on a tasting paddle, as well as pair their drinks with quality food.
-Check out more experiences like this in the 7 Things to Do in Greymouth for Foodies.
+Learn more about the tour on Viator or Tripadvisor.
+Plus, check out more experiences like this in the 7 Things to Do in Greymouth for Foodies.

 Location: 60 Herbert Street, Greymouth.